hedzr/cmdr/README.md

 Since v2.1.12, we did main alternative features like autocompletion generating, manpage reading and generating, and made quite a lot of fixes and improvments.
 Now the main APIs come to stable.

-The full-featured tests and examples are moved into [cmdr-tests](https://github.com/hedzr/cmdr-tests).
+The full-functional tests and examples are moved into [cmdr-tests](https://github.com/hedzr/cmdr-tests).

 [^5]: `hedzr/cmdr-loaders` provides an external config file loaders with GNU File Standard supports.